-Recognized as being at the forefront of legal education reform, Professor Michael Colatrella is an expert in alternative dispute resolution with more than 20 years of innovative work in mediating disputes.
-His expertise in alternative dispute resolution includes mediation, negotiation and conflict management.
-He is co-author of the interdisciplinary text Mediation — Skills & Techniques, which is widely used in law schools, graduate schools, and schools of diplomacy.
+Professor Michael T. Colatrella Jr. is an expert in alternative dispute resolution.
+His expertise in alternative dispute resolution includes mediation, negotiation, and conflict management.
+He is co-author of the interdisciplinary text Mediation—Skills & Techniques, which is widely used in law schools, graduate schools, and schools of diplomacy.
 Professor Colatrella joined the McGeorge faculty in 2009 as an Assistant Professor of Law.
 He served as Associate Dean for Academic Affairs from June 2015 to May 2019 and Interim Dean from July 2019 to June 2020.

-Professor Colatrella is also a noted scholar on legal education.
+Professor Colatrella is also a noted scholar and speaker on legal education and learning.
+He is Co-Director of the Institute for Law Teaching and Learning and Editor-In-Chief of the Journal of Law Teaching and Learning, which publishes articles on legal pedagogy.
 He co-developed McGeorge's innovative, required first-year course "The Legal Profession," and is a nationally sought-after contributor on legal education reform issues.
 He is the author of Learning "The True, the Good and the Beautiful" in Law School: Educating the Twenty-First Century Litigator, published in The University of Texas's Review of Litigation.
-His most recent article on pedagogy is entitled What I Learned About Teaching Law from Being an Art Student, which forthcoming in the Journal of Legal Education but available now on SSRN.
-You can view his "Ted- Style" talk given at the national LedgalEd conference, entitled, "What I learned about Teaching Law From Being an Art Student" that inspired the article below.
+His most recent article on pedagogy is entitled What I Learned About Teaching Law from Being an Art Student in the Journal of Legal Education.
+Below, you can view his "Ted- Style" talk given at the national LedgalEd conference, entitled, "What I learned about Teaching Law from Being an Art Student" that inspired the article of the same name.

-Professor Colatrella is a court-approved mediator in California, Texas, New Jersey and Kansas, and has mediated disputes involving employment contracts, commercial contracts, consumer fraud suits, personal injury, and commercial and residential leases.
-Professor Colatrella also educates corporate executives and business people in a wide variety of conflict management and human relations matters.
+Professor Colatrella is a court-approved mediator in California, Texas, New Jersey, and Kansas, and has mediated disputes involving employment contracts, commercial contracts, consumer fraud, personal injury, and commercial and residential leases.
+Professor Colatrella also educates lawyers, corporate executives, and businesspeople in a wide variety of negotiation, conflict management and human relations matters.
 He has consulted for public and private organizations such as Ericsson, Lockheed Martin, Blue Cross & Blue Shield, EDS, Alliance Data, Tenet Health Systems, Frito Lay and FEMA.

-Prior to joining the faculty at McGeorge, Professor Colatrella served as Director of Southern Methodist University's Center for Dispute Resolution & Conflict Management in Dallas, Texas.
-Among his contributions to the Center were the development of a Master of Arts in conflict management, the establishment of a Mediation Clinic and the creation of a series of international programs.
+Prior to joining the faculty at McGeorge, Professor Colatrella served as Director of Southern Methodist University's Center for Dispute Resolution & Conflict Management in Plano, Texas.
+Among his contributions to the Center were the development of a Master of Arts in Conflict Management, the establishment of a Mediation Clinic, and the creation of international programs in Florence, Italy and Dublin, Ireland.
 He also served as a full-time Lecturer-in-Law from 2000-05 at Southern Methodist University Dedman School of Law where he taught Legal Research, Writing and Advocacy.